MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/fonts.rst

 * Does not require any additional support in the VEE Port to be used as-is.
 * Has the same rendering whatever the VEE Port capabilities.
-* Has a very small footprint.
+* Has a very small memory footprint.
 * Is fast.
-* Doesn't need runtime memory allocation.
+* Does not need runtime memory allocation.
 * Provides some offline tools to generate the font files (EJF).
 * Allows to tune the footprint of the font files (pixel opacity levels and ranges).
 * Can be extended to provide additional features (such as a complex layout manager).